Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Remove and Check Oil Level

-After reinserting the dipstick, pull it out again and observe the oil level on the markings.
+After reinserting the dipstick, pull it out again and observe the on the markings.
 The dipstick will have indicators such as “Full,” “Add Oil,” and “Low Oil,” which will help you determine if your oil level is within the appropriate range.
 If the oil level is below the “Add Oil” mark, it is time to top up your oil to prevent any damage to your engine.

 • Always remember to check your oil levels regularly to ensure your engine runs smoothly and efficiently.